MeinChef/UDL-Loss-Fitting/README.md

 \end{align}
 ```

-Since we want to predict the angle of the wind, we should focus on $\mu$.
+Since we want to predict the angle of the wind, we should focus on the mean parameter $\mu$. $\kappa$ dictates the spread from the mean.
 Replacing $\mu$ with our model results in:

 ```math
 \begin{align}